 Information and guidance for health professionals managing cases of chickenpox (varicella) is available below.
 Further information on clinical management of chicken pox is available on the NICE Clinical Knowledge Summaries website.

-Laboratory testing for confirmation of chickenpox is not normally required but can be performed in Public Health England public health laboratories (PHLs).
+Laboratory testing for confirmation of chickenpox is not normally required but can be performed in UK Health Security Agency (UKHSA) public health laboratories (PHLs).